Last Updated on Oct 19, 2021

-Though, Apple and Android are quite antagonists, its hard to believe that Apple AirPods do work with Samsung Phones, and almost on all the Android phones.
+Though Apple and Android are quite antagonists, it’s hard to believe that Apple AirPods do work with Samsung Phones, and almost on all Android phones.
 This article doesn’t end with this short answer, make sure to read the entire article, to know how to use AirPods with Samsung Phones, which features are not available for Android phones, and more.
-Strange as it may seem, not all the families can own Apple ecosystem, or even many people don’t like Apple products, but at a time, it may strike in mind why not connect the AirPods to my Android phone and enjoy for a bit.
+Strange as it may seem, not all families can own an Apple ecosystem, or even many people don’t like Apple products, but at a time, it may strike in mind why not connect the AirPods to my Android phone and enjoy for a bit.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

 Not all the features, but at least you can get the high-quality immersive audio of AirPods, anytime anywhere despite the device.
 Let’s clear some of your doubts and questions regarding the AirPods compatibility with Android phones, and more often with the Samsung devices.

 The short answer is YES, AirPods work with the Samsung Phones, but with few limitations.
 Pairing AirPods with Samsung Phones is as simple as pairing any other wireless Bluetooth headphones.
 Having a few limitations won’t reduce the AirPods worth if you only intend to use it for the music.